sergejlembke/airflow-postgres-weather-pipeline/README.md

 - 📥 Extract current weather from OpenWeather One Call API
 - 🧭 Configurable coordinates, units, and excluded sections via `config.json`
-- 🔁 Scheduled ETL every 5 minutes (customizable)
+- 🔁 Scheduled ETL every 5 minutes
 - 🗄️ PostgreSQL storage with raw JSON preserved (JSONB)
-- 🧮 Will be added in the future: Daily summary of data and report (`daily-summary-dag.py`)
+- 🧮 Scheduled ETL to aggregate and summarize daily data in new table
 - 🐳 Dockerized setup using `docker-compose`

 ---